SamsungInternet/snapwat/README.md

 Select an emoji from the emoji menu and touch on the camera view to stamp it as a sticker.

-When you have a moment that you want to snap, press the download ↓ button.
+When you have a moment that you want to snap, press the camera button.

-Unfortunately it doesn't seem possible right now to download the generated file automatically across mobile browsers.
-I'm about to write up a blog post on this.
-So for now it will open up your snapwat (that's the noun for a snapwat snapshot!) in a new tab/window.
+The snapwat (that's the noun for a snapwat snapshot!) will open up in the page.
 Tap and hold / right-click and choose the Save As / Download option to save to your device.
+(Unfortunately it doesn't seem possible right now to download the generated file automatically across mobile browsers - I'll write a blog post on this soon).

 From there, be sure to share your beautiful creation with the world, hashtag snapwat!